PsyTeachR/ads-v1/docs/02-reports.md

 ### Inline R {#exercises-reports-inline}

 Use inline R to include the version of R you are using in the following sentence: "This report was created using R version 4.1.0 (2021-05-18)."
-You can get the version using the object `R.version.string`. [section\ \@ref(rmd-inline-r)]
+You can get the version using the object `R.version.string`. [\@ref(rmd-inline-r)]

 <div class='webex-solution'><button>Solution</button>